xNickyDev/Forkman/gitbook/commands/help.md

+---
+description: Returns a command help page of Forkman.
+---

 # /help

-Returns a command help page of Forkman.

 ## Usage